-Bladder Cancer - the seventh most common form of cancer in men worldwide.
+Bladder Cancer - the seventh most common cancer in men worldwide.
 Every year, 20,000 people in Japan sick them.
 Cancer is divided into two types: non-muscle invasive cancer (90 percent of survivors) and muscle-invasive cancers with less favorable prognosis.
-For the patients of the second group are used anticancer drug cisplatin; at the same time there is a threat chemoresistance and spread to the lungs, liver and bones.
+For the patients of the second group are used anticancer drug cisplatin; at the same time there is a threat to chemoresistance and spread to the lungs, liver and bones.

 In the latter study, the human bladder cancer cells were grafted into mice to create a xenograft (a model for bladder cancer).
 Primary xenograft grew gradually, and after 45 days in the lung and liver metastatic tumors were found.
 Using microarray analysis, including more than 20,000 genes metastatic tumors, researchers have identified a metabolic enzyme aldo-keto reductase 1C1 (akr1c1).
 They found high levels of akr1c1 secondary noovobrazovaniyah removed in 25 patients.
 This proves that the phenomena observed in mice also occurs in the human body.
-Along with anticancer drugs, a substance produced by the surrounding formation, interleukin-1 beta, increases the levels of the enzyme.
+Along with anticancer drugs, a substance produced by the surrounding formation, interleukin-1 beta, it increases the levels of the enzyme.

 Researchers have shown that the enzyme blocks the effectiveness of cisplatin and other anticancer drugs.